redhat-developer/app-services-cli/README.md

 ## RHOAS Container Image

-Container image for RHOAS can be found in [redhat-developer/app-services-tools](https://github.com/redhat-developer/app-services-tools).
-It contains a number of CLIs that can be executed as container.
+RHOAS CLI can be also used as container image.
+This can be useful when using CLI in OpenShift environment, automation and testing.
+Image contains also oc cli and kafkacat binaries.
+For more information please refer to [redhat-developer/app-services-tools](https://github.com/redhat-developer/app-services-tools) github repository

 Running the image: